LINWEN607/congregate/runbooks/migrations-from-bb-server.md

   * **NOTE:** The command assumes you have no groups or projects staged
 * [ ] Confirm everything looks correct and move on to the next step in the runbook
   * Specifically, review the API requests and make sure the paths look correct.
-  * If anything looks wrong in the dry run, make a note of it in the issue and reach out to @pprokic or @leopardm for review.
+  * If anything looks wrong in the dry run, make a note of it in the issue and reach out to @gitlab-org/professional-services-automation/tools/migration for review.
 Do not proceed with the migration if the dry run data looks incorrect.
 If this is incorrect, the data we send will be incorrect.
 * [ ] Copy `data/results/dry_run_user_migration.json` to `/opt/congregate/data/waves/user_wave/` and attach to this issue
 * [ ] Notify in the internal Slack channel dedicated to this migration you have completed dry run for the user wave